AnthonyK213/nvim/README.md

     - Global variables and key maps.
 - Utilities
   - `fnutil.vim`
-    - External cross-platform dependencies(Git, LaTeX, etc.)
-    - Functions:
-      - Surrounding(Add, delete & change)
-      - Chinese characters count
-      - Search cword or selection in system default browser
-      - Bullets auto-insertion and auto-arrangement
-      - LaTeX compile recipes
-      - Git lazy push(Commit all and push all)
-      - Compile and run code of current buffer
-      - View pdf in system default viewer
-      - Append orgmode style time stamp to the end of current line
-      - Append day of week after a date string(yyyy-mm-dd)
   - `subsrc.vim`
     - When don't want to use any plug-ins, this can be a simple substitute.
     - Include: